Rhoban/workspace/README.md

 ### Setting up your Github account with your public key

-Since the `workspace` manager handle dozens of repositories at once, it is much more convenient to use SSH keys.
+Since the `wks` manager handle dozens of repositories at once, it is much more convenient to use SSH keys.
 If you don't have a one, generate one using:

     ssh-keygen -t rsa